-NTSC Video system used in Japan, the U.S., and other countries PAL PAL Video system used in Europe and other areas 4:3 Normal TV screen aspect ratio

-4:3 Normal TV screen aspect ratio 16:9 Wide screen aspect ratio
+NTSC Video system used in Japan, the U.S., and other countries PAL Video system used in Europe and other areas 4:3 TV screen aspect ratio of 4:3 16:9 Wide screen aspect ratio

 - Select the aspect ratio (4:3 or 16:9) that matches the type of TV you plan to use.
 Images will not display correctly if you select the wrong aspect ratio. - Images will not display correctly unless the camera's video signal output setting matches the video signal system of the TV or other video equipment. - Images cannot be displayed correctly on a TV or video equipment that is not NTSC or PAL. - An optionally available AV cable (EMC-7A) is required for video output.